gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 `](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/view).
 Compositor Services provides a view for each distinct render viewpoint.
 It is up to us to obtain these 4 matrices on each frame from both left and right eye views and use them to render our content to both the screens.
 These 4 matrices are:

 1. Left eye view matrix
-2. Eight eye view matrix
+2. Right eye view matrix
 3. Left eye projection matrix
 4. Right eye projection matrix